Toward multi-target self-organizing pursuit in a partially observable Markov game: Experiments

 Third, we compare the swarm performance of different policies by searching 50 targets with 8 searchers in $20\times20, 40\times40, 60\times60$, and $80\times80$ grid worlds, as shown in Figure \ref{fig_swarm_performance_same_swarm_size}.
-The smaller the environment is, the larger the swarm density is, and the more challenging mulit-agent coordination is; and the actor-critic swarm always performs best.
+The smaller the environment is, the larger the swarm density is, and the more challenging the mulit-agent coordination is; and the actor-critic swarm always performs best.
 Although MADDPG is the algorithm that considers the multi-agent interactions the most in its critic function learning, its performance is not as good as that of actor-critic.
 In addition, since MADDPG learns a unique critic function for each agent, when the number of agents changes, it needs to relearn.

 Finally, the comparison of Figures \ref{fig_single_searcher} and \ref{fig_swarm_performance_same_swarm_size} proves two facts.
 First, the superiority of a swarm of independent agents over a single-agent system stems from the benefits of introducing more agents, such as random-walk agents and systematic agents.
-Second, coordinated inferior agents may sometimes outperform single superior agents in some respects, such as the swarm of ApeX-DQN agents that outperform the single actor-critic agent.
+Second, coordinated inferior agents may sometimes outperform single superior agents in some aspects, such as the swarm of ApeX-DQN agents that outperform the single actor-critic agent.

-\textit{\textbf{Behavior analysis of the SOS policy.}} One basic problem to be solved in self-organized search is how a searcher behaves when there is no information (no targets and no other searchers) in its current perception, i.e., in the case of an empty observation.
+\paragraph{\textbf{Explainable search behavior analysis and sparse targets exploration}} One basic problem to be solved in self-organizing search is how a searcher behaves when there is no information (no targets and no other searchers) in its current perception, i.e., in the case of an empty observation.
 To simulate natural flocking, Reynolds \cite{reynolds1987flocks} proposed three behavioral rules for individual agents: (1) avoid collisions with neighbors; (2) match velocity with neighbors, and (3) stay close to neighbors, which also appear in the three behavior patterns of individual fish models in the movement of a school \cite{pitcher1982fish}.
 However, as indicated in \cite{reynolds1987flocks}, these three behaviors can only support aimless flocking; it is also observed in our experiments that if we only apply these three rules, agents can group together yet become tangled with each other in local regions so that the whole group loses the search ability.